Little Lamb Dragonfly

 "Little Lamb Dragonfly" is a song by Paul McCartney and Wings, composed by Paul and Linda McCartney and originally released on the 1973 album Red Rose Speedway.
-The song was originally recorded during the sessions for McCartney's Ram album in early 1971, and thus Hugh McCracken plays guitar on the recording rather than Wings' guitarist Denny Laine.
+The song was originally recorded during the sessions for McCartney's Ram album in the end of 1970, and thus Hugh McCracken plays guitar on the recording rather than Wings' guitarist Denny Laine.
 However, Laine did provide backing vocals during the production work for Red Rose Speedway.
 McCartney originally intended to use the song as part of his Rupert and the Frog Song animated film project.
 Chip Madinger and Mark Easter noted that drummer Denny Seiwell may have assisted in writing the song, although he was not credited.

 Music and lyrics

 Music professor Robert Rodriguez described the tune of "Little Lamb Dragonfly" as "quietly haunting" with "the power to move people without their quite understanding why."
 The song is structured in three sections.
 The first section is the "Little Lamb" segment, and is in the keys of D major and C major.
 The middle section contains three verses of the "Dragonfly" part of the song, and is in E major.
 In between the second and third "Dragonfly" verses, there is a repetition of some of the music from the "Little Lamb" segment, which helps the song maintain unity.
 Finally, the third section is a short reprise of the "Little Lamb" segment.

 There have been several interpretations of what the song is about.
 One theory is that the song was inspired by the actual death of a sheep on McCartney's farm.
 McCartney confirmed that this is at least partially correct in an interview in the late 1980s.
 Another interpretation is that it tells a story of how McCartney became a vegetarian.
 This interpretation is inspired by lines such as: